 Building the Collection

-- Brenda Wallace Reading Room and Computer Centre Usage Policy (pdf file)
+- Brenda Wallace Reading Room and Computer Centre Usage Policy (PDF)

 We are always interested in your opinion about our collections and services.
 If you have a suggestion, you may leave it on a compliments / questions / suggestions sheet near the exit to the library.
 You can request the addition of books, journal subscriptions, or research databases to the Laurentian University library collection.